HL7/cql/input/pages/02-authorsguide.md

 The first expression above returns 5, and the second expression returns false.

-To extract a point from an interval, the [.kw]#point from# operator is used:
+To extract a point from an interval, the <span class="kw">point from</span> operator is used:

 ``` cql
 point from Interval[3, 3]